wiechu/apache2buddy/README.md

 While I do everything I can to ensure the code is clean and free from harmful bugs, there is a risk of malware being run, for example "typocamping", therefore if you do curl and perl the domain, be sure to type it absolutely correctly.

-If you really want to mitigate the risks then I would urge you to curl and perl directly from github, like so:
+In order to mitigate the risks I am now urging you to curl and perl directly from github, like so:

 	# curl -sL https://raw.githubusercontent.com/richardforth/apache2buddy/master/apache2buddy.pl | perl

 This is a MUCH safer method than curling the domain, and making a typo and being left at the mercy of "typocampers".

+Any attempts going forward to curl and perl the domain, will give you the landing page above.

 # typo squatting  / camping is a thing, and why you should be concerned.